aspose-words/Aspose.Words-API-References/english/java/com.aspose.words.net.System.Data/datatablereader/_index.md

 title: DataTableReader
 linktitle: DataTableReader
 second_title: Aspose.Words for Java API Reference
-description: The  obtains the contents of one or more  objects in the form of one or more read-only forward-only result sets in Java.
+description: The DataTableReader obtains the contents of one or more DataTable objects in the form of one or more read-only forward-only result sets in Java.
 type: docs
 weight: 27
 url: /java/com.aspose.words.net.system.data/datatablereader/